 Insurance Coverage and Liability

 If you have been in an accident with a teen driver, you may wonder how to proceed in order to recover for your injuries and damages.
 Teen drivers are often insured under their parents’ insurance policy.
-The Illinois teen auto accident attorneys at Ankin Law Offices have significant experience protecting our clients’ rights when they have been hurt or injured in an auto accident with a teen driver.
+The Illinois teen auto accident attorneys at Ankin Law have significant experience protecting our clients’ rights when they have been hurt or injured in an auto accident with a teen driver.
 Our vast understanding of the laws regarding negligence, as well as our familiarity with insurance company procedures, allows us to effectively advocate on your behalf to protect your rights and obtain the justice that you deserve.

 Illinois Laws Regarding Teen Drivers